tbh1/robocode-gp/README.md

 Robocode: http://robocode.sourceforge.net/

 You'll need to update the file paths in RunGP.
-There are tons of Robots on Robocode's website you can use to train your's against.
+There are tons of Robots on Robocode's website you can use to train yours against.